Bank Fraud Investigation: How It Works, Timeline & Process

-A bank fraud investigation is an internal process conducted by the bank that is designed to determine if a fraudulent claim—or suspicious activity—is fraudulent or not.
-The purpose is to identify and understand the fraud threats the bank is facing, as well as determine strategies for prevention.
+A bank fraud investigation is an internal process conducted by the bank to determine whether a suspicious claim or activity is genuinely fraudulent or not.
+The purpose of a bank fraud investigation is to identify and understand the fraud threats and to develop strategies for prevention.

 How Long Does a Bank Fraud Investigation Take?